 Dr Alex Macmillan, Senior Lecturer in Environmental Health, University of Otago

-Write a polite email to the Minister of Health, David Clark to inform him you’d like to see healthy and climate-friendly changes be made to New Zealand’s dietary guidelines.
+Write a polite email to the Minister of Health, Chris Hipkins to inform him you’d like to see healthy and climate-friendly changes be made to New Zealand’s dietary guidelines.

-This email will be sent directly to the Minister of Health, David Clark.
+This email will be sent directly to the Minister of Health, Chris Hipkins.
 Emails are public information, if you would like to withhold any of your information please write so in your email.